Further information on IMCs can be found on the following pages:

 Examples of ‘Physical ill health’ as a reason

-An unexpected worsening of a physical long-term health condition/disability.
+- Unexpected worsening of a physical long-term health condition/disability

 Examples of ‘Mental health’ as a reason

-An unexpected worsening of a long-term mental health condition/disability.
+- Unexpected worsening of a long-term mental health condition/disability

 Examples of ‘Disruption in personal life’ as a reason

-A major, and unexpected crisis related to an immigration issue, such as an unexpected outcome to a visa or asylum application with urgent implications.
+- Major, and unexpected crisis related to an immigration issue, such as an unexpected outcome to a visa or asylum application with urgent implications

-However, more generally for remote, online exams or time-limited events such as in-class tests, an IMC claim would normally be accepted for technical problems that either:
+For online exams an IMC claim would normally be accepted for technical problems that:

-significantly reduces the time available to you to complete the assessment, or
+- significantly reduce the time available to you to complete the assessment

-Examples may include an unforeseen and prolonged absence of a stable internet connection.
+Examples may include an unforeseen and prolonged absence of a stable internet connection or issues with software.